 - Copy Content – This is slightly confusing.
 When you choose a folder and perform this operation, it copies the name of all the files present in the folder (including the hidden files, too), and when performed on the file, copies the contents of the file.
 This works fine with .txt files only.

 - Attributes – Change or set the attributes for files, folders, and subfolders.

 - Change Time – Change the time of access, modify, and create on the files.

-- Size of Folders – Get the size of the folder with the fine details of subfolders, and their share in folder size.
+- Size of Folders – Get the folder’s size with the fine details of subfolders and their share in folder size.

 - Send to mail recipient – Send the selected file via email as an attachment.

 That’s mostly about the built-in utilities of FileMenu Tools; apart from this, you can create the utilities for yourself.
 To do this, you can choose the ‘Configure FileMenu Tools,’ which is the first option in the bunch of FileMenu Tools.

 - Enable or disable particular utility options by merely unchecking or checking them.